forgi86/sysid-neural-estimator/README.md

 conda install pytorch torchvision -c pytorch
 ```

-To run the software, please make sure that the repository root is added to
+To run the software, please make sure that this repository's root folder is added to
 your PYTHONPATH.

 # Citing